fifonik/FFMetrics/README.md

 ## FFMetrics — yet another program for video Visual Quality Metrics visualization

 FFMpeg can be used for calculating different visual quality metrics (PSNR, SSIM, VMAF).
-FFMetrics is a FFMpeg GUI that purpose is to visualize the metrics calculated by FFMpeg.
+FFMetrics is a FFMpeg GUI that purpose is to visualize quality metrics calculated by FFMpeg.
-The program allows you to select analyzed files without dealing with command line, calculate and visualize the quality metrics for all of them in one go.
+The program allows you to select files without dealing with command line, calculate & visualize PSNR, SSIM & VMAF quality metrics for all of them in one go.

 Well, and build shiny interactive graphs of course: